enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/adding-instances-using-scripts-i.md

 Now within the parameters, we need to add the desired type of instance.

-> The name of all instances can be found in the object browser.
+> The names of all instances can be found in the object browser.

 ```lua
 Instance.new("Part")